shayanblest/buludng/README.md

 >**Warning**
- This project in `DVELOPING` mode and many features will be add.
+ This project is `DVELOPING` and many features will be add.

 >**Note**
 At this time only the Data Table component is ready to use and I Working on many amazing things that can help you to build your angular apps easy and fast with your custom templates without conflicts.